 Throughout divorce, parties may participate in Alternative Dispute Resolution (ADR), such as mediation.
 The spouses may do so voluntarily or they may be ordered into ADR by the judge.
 Mediating parenting plan matters is typical, either through the court’s Conciliation Services or a private mediator arranged by the parents with their attorneys’ assistance and judge’s approval.

 Settled issues are removed from the trial agenda, while all outstanding issues are decided after a bench trial before the judge.
 There is no jury in an Arizona divorce trial!
 Should a party disagree with the family court’s final judgment or order, then a timely appeal may be filed.
-Your Stewart Law Group attorney can handle the appeal as well.
+Your Arizona Law Group attorney can handle the appeal as well.

 What is a collaborative divorce?